Ebo – sacrifice, ceremony and ritual

 Kabiessi Oba Ifagbemi both initiates seekers locally at his Temple and hosts trips 1-2 trips per year to West Africa.
 Some of the various Orisas one may initiate to include the following: Ifa, Esu, Obatala, Osun, Sango, Ogun, Osoosi, Obaluaye, Yewa, Yemoja, Olokun, Oya, Egbe, Osanyin, Egungun, Gelede, and various societies within the tradition, etc. Please contact us for details on how to arrange this if you are interested.

 There is no reason to perform any ceremony or ritual unless it is prescribed by Ifa and properly determined to be necessary.
-For this reason, have an Ifa reading first before beginning any ritual.
+For this reason, consult Ifa first before beginning any ritual.